-How does the playwright Tennessee Williams use Stella's actions, description, or words to make a strong statement about gender in our society?
+How does playright Tennessee Williams use the character's actions, description, or words to make a strong statement about gender in our society?